Democratic Party of Albania: 2013 elections

-2017 parliamentary elections
+2017 elections

 On 18 February 2017, members of the Democratic Party and other opposition parties, under the leadership of Basha pitched a giant tent outside the Prime Minister's office in Tirana after thousands of protesters rallied to demand free elections and a technocrat government.
 The opposition protest further escalated into a larger political conflict.
 The Democratic Party and its allies refused to register to take part in the 25 June general election, until the government will accept their conditions to secure a free and democratic election.